mgmanalili/mgmanalili.github.io/aboutme.md

 <p>June 2005 - April 2009 <br> University of the Philippines, Los Banos <br> College of Forestry and Natural Resources</p>

 ## Volunteer Experience
-<p>I like volunteering experience.
-It helps me appreciate more my craft!<br> It also gives me a feeling a sense of fulfillment especially when you know your work <br> is helping others do their job better, faster, easier.</p>
+<p>My volunteer experience is mainly to provide geospatial data,analysis, or help map areas <br> so that others can do their job better, easier and faster especially in times of a disaster.</p>

 #### Humanitarian Open Street Map
 #### Humanitarian UAV Network